 I like using almond milk for my baked oatmeal as it gives a nice, nutty, fragrant flavour, and wonderful texture to it.
 I usually have unsweetened almond milk in my fridge but you can also go a bit fancier and use vanilla almond milk or chocolate almond milk depending on your mood.

 Soy milk and other plant based milk will work perfectly in this recipe too.
 You can use oat milk for double oaty flavour!
 Just like cooking your oats on the stove enjoy with any of your favourite plant milks.

 I used a tablespoon of maple syrup instead of sugar in this recipe to make it even healthier and refined sugar-free.
-This recipe has lots of berries and figs so the fruits give enough sweetness to the vegan baked oatmeal.
+This recipe has lots of berries so the fruits give enough sweetness to the vegan baked oatmeal.
 Always go for the fruits in season so that they are at the sweetest and most nutritious stage.